dipaish/OS22/docs/dockerimages.md

 >**Note:** If you want to learn more about Dockerfiles, check out [Best practices for writing Dockerfiles](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ## Exercise
 1. Write a Dockerfile to build a Docker image using Ubuntu.
-Add MySQL database server to your image and push it to DockerHub.
+Add MySQL database service to your image and push it to DockerHub.
 Tag the image as username/ubuntu-git:1.1
 2. Run your image from DockerHub, get to the interactive terminal and verify that you have installed MySQL (type `sudo mysql` in terminal, if you get the mysql prompt, it's installed.
 To exit, type `exit`)
 3. Write a Dockerfile to create an image with CMD instruction (any).
 Use Alpine image as the base image.
 4. Continue working on the Dockerfile created in Task 3.
 Specify a working directory (WORKDIR as /opt) and use RUN to write "This is my work directory " in a text file test.txt (`echo "This is my work Directory" >opt.txt`).
 Build Docker image as **workdir:v1** and run the image as `docker run -it wordkir:v1 ls`.
 Make sure that you find **test.txt**.